Iorgu Iordan: Biography

 Born in Tecuci to a Bulgarian father and a Romanian mother, Iordan graduated from the Costache Negruzzi Boarding High School in Iași in 1908.
 He completed studies of Letters, Philosophy and Law at the University of Iași in 1911 (where he attended the course on Constitutional law held by Constantin Stere) and had a few months' practice at the University of Berlin later in the same year.
-After World War I, he took up advanced studies in Letters at the universities of Bonn, Paris, Florence, and Rome, while completing his doctorate (1919); Iordan also worked as a lyceum teacher in Iași and Galați, before becoming an assistant professor at Iași University in 1926 — a titular professor in 1927.
+After World War I, he took up advanced studies in Letters at the universities of Bonn, Paris, Florence, and Rome, while completing his doctorate (1919).
+In Paris, he studied under the dialectologist Jules Gilliéron.
+Iordan also worked as a lyceum teacher in Iași and Galați, before becoming an assistant professor at the University of Iași in 1926 – a titular professor in 1927.

 A Poporanist who had joined the circle formed around Viața Românească, Iordan engaged in politics during 1918, and was active, alongside Paul Bujor, Constantin Ion Parhon, Octav Băncilă, Ioan Borcea, and Nicolae Costăchescu, in the short-lived Laborer Party (Partidul Muncitor).
 Iordan followed it into the merger with the Peasants' Party (PȚ), and, after 1926, sat on the Left of the National Peasants' Party (PNȚ, created as the union between the PȚ and the Romanian National Party).

 Four years later, he quit the PNȚ for unknown reasons, and was subsequently active in marginal anti-fascist political groupings connected with the Romanian Communist Party (PCR), encouraged by the Comintern as an effect of the Popular Front doctrine.
 He contributed to the leftist press, took part, alongside Petre Constantinescu-Iași and Ion Niculi, in forming the Amicii URSS ("Friends of the Soviet Union") society, and was believed by the far right to be a communist.
 In 1933, he was engaged in the transformation of the Teachers' Association into a trade union (during a congress in Chișinău).

 He was a staunch adversary of the fascist Iron Guard, and supported Rector Traian Bratu in his confrontation with the latter.
 When the Guard came to power in 1940 (see National Legionary State), Iordan was subject to an inquiry, which decided in favor of his early retirement; he was reinstated in 1941, when the government was replaced at the end of the Legionary Rebellion, and, despite later claims that he was an active opponent, kept a low profile during Ion Antonescu's dictatorship (see Romania during World War II).

 After Romania's withdrawal from the Axis camp and the start of Soviet occupation in late 1944, he joined the Romanian Social Democratic Party (PSD), which was falling under PCR control.
 He supported the eventual merger of the PSD and the PCR, and was a member of the latter after 1947, and affiliated with the Romanian Society for Friendship with the Soviet Union.